 Other risk factors include:

 Struvite stones are almost always caused by urinary tract infections.
 Bacteria produce certain enzymes, which raise the concentration of ammonia in the urine.
 Ammonia makes up the crystals that form struvite stones.
-The stone-promoting bacteria are usually Proteus, but they may also include Pseudomonas, Klebsiella, Providencia, Serratia, and Staphylococcus.
+The bacteria that promote stone formation are most often Proteus, but they may also include Pseudomonas, Klebsiella, Providencia, Serratia, and Staphylococcus.
 Women are twice as likely to have struvite stones as men.

 Other stones, including cystine and xanthine stones, are usually due to genetic abnormalities.